-HOME programs and projects typically leverage bond financing, state and federal tax credits, state funded programs, other federal funded programs, private mortgages, public or private grants, municipal contributions and weatherization funds.
-Matching funds are derived from various sources, such as non-federal funds in a project and donated services, land, materials and labor.
+Home programs and projects typically leverage state funded programs and other federal funded programs, private mortgages, public or private grants, municipal contributions and non-federal weatherization funds.
+Matching funds are derivied from various sources, such as non-federal funds in a project and donated services, land, materials and labor.